Rolandxxx/Rolandxxx/README.md

 - 📫 How to reach me via Mail: Rolandxxx "at" rl-syz.de

-The zip-files which you can download here contain small tools for your desktop:
+The zip-files which you can download here contain small portable tools for your desktop:
 Download in a new directory and unzip.
 If there is a .xxx file then rename the extension back to .exe.
 In the text-file you can find some explanation about the tool and what it is good for (so far only in German.
 Tell me if you need(!) an english version.
 And: Windows only.
 So far tested with Windows8.1 and Windows10)